Nipodemos/getx/README-es.md

 # Installing

-Add Get to your pubspec.yaml file:
+Add GetX™ to your pubspec.yaml file:

 ```yaml
 dependencies: